FAQs

 How do we make sure that salaries are paid as per law?

-The workers are all registered on the PaperTale system and every time they do work on a particular garment, this is logged under their name.
-For the Champion and Legend level, the workers verify themselves that they have been paid according to their contract (this will show up as a green tick next to their salary payroll on the consumer’s app), by logging into the PaperTale Supply-chain app through their mobiles or the PaperTale Kiosks available in the factories.
+All workers are registered on the PaperTale system, and their work on each garment is logged under their respective names.
+To achieve Step Two (70%) in the Social verification category, workers confirm their payment compliance with their contracts.
+This verification is shown by a green tick next to their salary payroll on the consumer’s app.
+Workers can verify their payment status by accessing the PaperTale Supply-chain app via their mobile devices or using the PaperTale Kiosks available in the factories.

-The PaperTale system checks whether the wage in the contract is above the minimum wage that is required by the government for the specific area in which a factory operates.
-Minimum wages have been defined as “the minimum amount of remuneration that an employer is required to pay wage earners for the work performed during a given period, which cannot be reduced by collective agreement or an individual contract”.
+The PaperTale system verifies whether the wages outlined in the contracts exceed the minimum wage mandated by the government for the specific area in which the factory operates.
+Minimum wages are defined as the lowest remuneration that an employer is legally obligated to pay to wage earners for their work within a specified period, and this rate cannot be reduced through collective agreements or individual contracts.

 Why PaperTale?
 What’s the difference from other traceability services?